What is asbestos?

 Family members of asbestos workers can also be exposed to higher levels of asbestos because the fibers can be carried home on the workers' clothing, and can then be inhaled by others in the household.

-Although use of asbestos has declined in many developed countries, its use is still a health hazard in some other parts of the world.
-Much of the world's asbestos production is used in Eastern Europe, Latin America, and Asia, and its use is on the rise in many of these areas.
+The mining and use of asbestos is also still a health hazard in some other parts of the world.
+Mining in the Russian Federation, China, Kazakhstan, Brazil, Canada, and Zimbabwe accounted for almost all of the world production of asbestos in 2006.
+Much of what is produced is used in the Russian Federation (and other countries in the former Soviet Union) and Asia, and its use is on the rise in some areas.
 In 2005, the World Health Organization estimated that 125 million people worldwide were exposed to asbestos at work, despite the known links to cancer and other lung diseases for more than 60 years.

 Does asbestos cause cancer?